 - 1. Failure to maintain a cumulative GPA of 3.0 for two (2) consecutive sessions in which the student registers. - 2.
 Failure to maintain a session GPA of 3.0 for two (2) consecutive sessions in which the student registers, regardless of overall GPA. - 3.
-Failure to obtain a grade of "B: or better in a clinical course that is being repeated. - 4.
-A third grade of "C: or below in any clinical or non-clinical course regardless of whether or not the other two courses obtained with a "C" or lower were repeated. - 5.
+Failure to obtain a grade of "B" or better in a clinical course that is being repeated. - 4.
+A third grade of "C" or below in any clinical or non-clinical course regardless of whether or not the other two courses obtained with a "C" or lower were repeated. - 5.
 Two (2) No Pass ("NP") grades in PSYD900 Doctoral Project. - 6.
-Two (2) No Pass ("NP") grades in Clinical Practicum.
+Two (2) No Pass ("NP") grades in Clinical Practicum. - 7.
+Failure to successfully pass Doctoral Comprehensive Examinations (Written or Oral portions) after third attempt.